kleientertainment/Forge2018StatsPage/README.md

 # Forge2018StatsPage
 The stats page for the 2018 Don't Starve Together Forge event.
 Page available here https://forums.kleientertainment.com/forge2018/

+## EDIT - Nov 27th
+We've added a new section to the event page, and archived the top-teams section.
+There are a few new strings that can be translated: *deathless-title, deathless-date, deathless-loading, deathless-noresults, deathless-showmore,* and *deathless-showless*.
+The *leaderboards-title* text was changed to reflect the archival of that section.

 ## How to translate
 All the strings are in the *localization.js* file.
 Add your own language by **duplicating an entire block from another language** (English, for instance).